akosidencio/react-starter-auth/README.md

 ### Features

 Authentication library built for react token based authentication with JWT
-- Easy to implement
+- Lightweight and easy to use
+- Built for React JS
-- Works with next js
+- Works with Next js
+- JWT based authentication
-- Secured client authentication
+- Secure client authentication

 ### Installation
 ```jsx